 A batch is a group of applications submitted to the Program that move through the application process together and are contracted together as a single Product Order.
-All applications will be submitted electronically through the Approved Vendor portal on the Program website.
+All applications will be submitted electronically through the Approved Vendor portal at illinoisabp.com.on the Program website.
 Applications will be completed on a project-by-project basis.
-A batch, or a group or projects, may include a combination of project types and locations, including project types across Program categories, as long as this group of projects fall under the same REC Contact type.
+A batch, or a group or projects, may include anya combination of project types and locations, including project types across programProgram categories. as long as this group of projects fall under the same REC Contact type.
 An Approved Vendor may select from their completed project applications to form and submit a batch.
-Applications are not considered submitted to the Program until the application is batched and that batch of applications is submitted via the portal, with payment for that batch initiated by the Approved Vendor.
+Applications are not considered submitted to the Program until the application is batched and that batch of applications will only be reviewed once they have been submitted as part of a batch.
+For Approved Vendors submitting for the first time, the first batch size is required to be at least 100 kW in size.
 Project applications will only be reviewed once they have been submitted as part of a batch.
-For Approved Vendors submitting for the first time, the first batch size is required to be at least 100 kW in size.
 Batches may not exceed 5MW in size.